-Security Services utilizes first-offense immobilization, or “booting,” for vehicles without Dal permits parked in general spaces without authorization on the Halifax campuses.
-Individuals will be able to have the boot removed by Security Services, 24/7, at a fee of $75.
+Security Services utilizes first-offense immobilization, or “booting,” for vehicles without Dal permits parked in general or reserved spaces without authorization on the Halifax campuses.
+Individuals will be able to have the boot removed by Security Services, 24/7, at a fee of $100.

 Any violation of the University parking regulations may result in a Dalhousie parking ticket.